 - Naked Security: 8 Tips to Tighten Your Work-From-Home Network

-When deploying a new wireless network or making changes to an existing network, there’s a lot of factors to consider.
+When deploying a new wireless network or making changes to an existing network, there are a lot of factors to consider.
 You need to consider interference, channel selection, speeds, and many other complicated pieces to the puzzle.
-This can be a complicated process, so we’ve put together some info to get you started on the right foot to try to avoid problems like slow or inconsistent connections.
+This can be a complicated process, so we’ve put together some info to get you started on the right foot to avoid problems like slow or inconsistent connections.

-This article is accompanied by our video: Sophos Wireless: Wi-Fi Fundamentals
+This Recommended Read is accompanied by our video: Sophos Wireless: Wi-Fi Fundamentals

 Wireless Frequency Fundamentals

 - Let’s start by talking about Frequencies.
 Wireless networks can function off two frequency bands, 2.4GHz and 5 GHz.

 - Both Frequencies are susceptible to environmental interference like solid objects and radio frequencies.

 - The 2.4GHz frequency can penetrate objects better than 5 GHz, achieving a longer range in your environment.

 - It's a more shared frequency band, so other devices like cordless phones, microwaves, and Bluetooth devices also use 2.4 GHz so that they can cause interference on a 2.4 network.